 Aref Zarin Ph.D.

-Aref received his PhD from the University of Dublin, where he studied the transcriptional mechanisms underlying neural circuit development.
-He also has a M.Sc. degree in Molecular Genetics from the University of Tehran.
+Aref received his Ph.D. from the University of Dublin, where he studied the transcriptional mechanisms underlying neural circuit development.
+He also has an M.Sc. degree in Molecular Genetics from the University of Tehran.

-Aref is a multicultural person who has lived in three different countries (four cultural distinct cities), and can fluently speak three different languages.
-Aref is a husband, father of a cute boy, and a pet lover.
+Aref is a multicultural person who has lived in three different countries (four culturally distinct cities), and can fluently speak three different languages.
 Traveling to different countries, exploring new cultures, camping, hiking and outdoor adventures, gardening and landscaping, beer tasting, and barbequing are the hobbies that Aref enjoys.

 Lewis Sherer Ph.D.